callummscott/todo-list/README.md

      text VARCHAR(100) NOT NULL
    );
    ```
-   Alternatively, paste the contents of `queries.sql` into the query tool and execute it
+   This command is also found in `queries.sql`.
+Paste it into the query tool, and execute it
 6. Create a `.env` file in the project root based on `.env.example`, filling in your database credentials and desired port
 7. Install dependencies with `npm install`, then start the server with `npm start`
 8. Visit `localhost:<PORT>` in your browser (where `<PORT>` matches the value you set in `.env`)